 Chevrolet Corvette C2 convertible 1964

-Price on request --- This splendid C2 was body off restored and it shows!
+SOLD --- This splendid C2 was body off restored and it shows!
 This corvette is in perfect condition and drives like no other.

 The car is very shiny in it's original Daytona blue as the paint and chrome are in really good condition.
 The car comes with a white soft-top which fits perfectly with the Daytona blue.